tdilauro/Simplified-wiki/DRM-Autodiscovery.md

 If a circulation manager is not associated with any Vendor ID server, there's nothing we can do but hope the client already has an Adobe ID from some other source.
 If a circulation manager _is_ associated with a Vendor ID server, there's a simple way to tell someone who has just checked out a book that they can easily get a Vendor ID if they need one.
 (Most circulation managers will be associated with the Open Ebooks Vendor ID server, so we should be able to do this.)

-The details are covered in the [Vendor ID Service](https://docs.google.com/document/d/1j8nWPVmy95pJ_iU4UTC-QgHK2QhDUSdQ0OQTFR2NE_0/edit#) spec.
+The details are covered in the  spec.
 I've slightly modified the tag names for this example.
 Here's the OPDS entry you might get back after borrowing a book.

 ```
 <entry>